Fort Tolukko

 Fort Tolukko is a small fortification that was erected in 1522 on the east coast of Ternate facing Halmahera.
 It was one of the colonial forts built to control the trade in clove spices, which prior to the eighteenth century were only found in the Maluku Islands.
 It has been variously occupied by the Portuguese, the native Ternate Sultanate, the Dutch, the British and the Spanish.
-It was abandoned as a fort in 1864, renovated in 1996, and is now a tourist attraction.
+It was abandoned as a fort in 1864, renovated in 1996, and is now a tourist attraction of some renown due to its curious shape.

 Description

 Fort Tolukko is located in the village of Dufa Dufa on the edge of Ternate City on the island of Ternate, one of the Maluku Islands in modern Indonesia.
 It is a 6 m tall, stone built fort, sitting on a cape about 10.5 m above sea level.
 Fort Tolukko's unusual phallic layout is a function of the immediate topography.
 Its small narrow layout with two bulwarks is distinctively Iberian, different from the Dutch built Fort Oranje and Fort Kalamata.
 Its primary function was to dominate a rare coral reef-free landing point, directly in front of the fort.
 It was built to hold a garrison of 160.